The California Assembly Must Protect Rural Telephone Customers

 In rural areas of California, with less reliable cellular coverage and inconsistent broadband access, landline telephones are a lifeline to emergency services, community resources, business connections, and friends and family.

 A bill before the California Assembly, AB 470, would eliminate AT&T’s obligation to provide telephone services to every home and business in its service territory.
+This bill is being heard by the Committee on Communications and Conveyance on April 30th, and those members need to hear from you!

 This isn’t AT&T’s first attempt to shirk its obligation to California telephone customers.
 Just last year, the California Public Utility Commission rejected AT&T’s bid to drop its carrier of last resort responsibilities and the California legislature rejected a bill similar to AB 470.